Windshield Wiper Blade Refill 5th Gen 4Runner

-Do yourself a favor when you see your rubber windshield wiper blade inserts falling off of the actual blade.
+Do yourself a favor when you see your rubber inserts falling off of the actual blade.
 Go buy a new set of replacements.
-If your wiper blades are still in good working condition, then you don’t need to replace your entire blade system, you just need new rubber inserts/ wiper blade refills.
+If your blades are still in good working condition, then you don’t need to replace your entire blade system, you just need new rubber inserts/ wiper blade refills.

 Note: the driver side blade insert is longer than the passenger side.

 If you are looking for a rubber windshield wiper blade insert, I think the general consensus here is to stay OEM.
 But, you can go in any direction you want.
 This is just my personal preference.
-There are a few thing on a Toyota that you want to keep OEM, like your windshield wiper blades, brakes, and a few other staples.
+There are a few things on a Toyota that you want to keep OEM, like your windshield wiper blades.

-There are tons of aftermarket options out there for wiper blades and wiper blade inserts for the 5th Gen 4Runner.
-The marketing of these products is pretty interesting too.
-They have a wiper blade for almost any application you can think of.
-From all-season wiper blades to performance wiper blades, they have it all.
+The marketing of these products is pretty interesting.
+They have blades for almost any application you can think of.
+From all-season blades to performance blades, they have it all.
 If you head into your local Auto-Zone or even Amazon, you will be inundated with all of the options out there.

 Take your pick of the available options out there: